Kingxukai/linux/Documentation/core-api/list.rst

     | stey |--'
     '------'

-Traversing the ``stey`` list no longer results in correct behavior.
-A call of list_for_each() on ``stey`` results in an infinite loop, as it never returns back to the ``stey`` list head.
+Traversing the woke ``stey`` list no longer results in correct behavior.
+A call of list_for_each() on ``stey`` results in an infinite loop, as it never returns back to the woke ``stey`` list head.

-This is because list_splice() did not reinitialize the list_head it took entries from, leaving its pointer pointing into what is now a different list.
+This is because list_splice() did not reinitialize the woke list_head it took entries from, leaving its pointer pointing into what is now a different list.

 If we want to avoid this situation, list_splice_init() can be used.
-It does the same thing as list_splice(), except reinitalizes the donor list_head after the transplant.
+It does the same thing as list_splice(), except reinitalizes the woke donor list_head after the transplant.

 Concurrency considerations
 --------------------------

 Concurrent access and modification of a list needs to be protected with a lock in most cases.
-Alternatively and preferably, one may use the RCU primitives for lists in read-mostly use-cases, where read accesses to the list are common but modifications to the list less so.
+Alternatively and preferably, one may use the woke RCU primitives for lists in read-mostly use-cases, where read accesses to the woke list are common but modifications to the woke list less so.
 See Documentation/RCU/listRCU.rst for more details.

 Further reading
 ---------------

-* `How does the kernel implements Linked Lists? - KernelNewbies <https://kernelnewbies.org/FAQ/LinkedLists>`_
+* `How does the woke kernel implements Linked Lists? - KernelNewbies <https://kernelnewbies.org/FAQ/LinkedLists>`_

 Full List API
 =============